oktadev/openid-ida-oidc-security-profile/draft-openid-ida-security-profile.md

 Fuzzy matching is particularly valuable in identity verification scenarios where user-provided information may contain minor variations from the authoritative source data.
 Common discrepancies include differences in name formatting (e.g., "John" vs "Johnny"), spacing variations, punctuation differences, or minor typographical errors.
 When the `fuzzy` attribute is set to `true` for a specific claim, the OpenID Provider should apply appropriate string matching algorithms to determine if the user-provided value is sufficiently similar to the verified claim value.

 The implementation of fuzzy matching should consider factors such as:

     - Character similarity and common substitutions
     - Phonetic matching for names that sound similar but are spelled differently
     - Handling of diacritics and accents in international names
     - Case-insensitive matching
     - Tolerance for whitespace and punctuation variations

 When `fuzzy` is set to `false`, the OpenID Provider MUST perform exact matching between the user-provided value and the verified claim.
 This strict matching mode is appropriate for claims where precision is critical, such as government identification numbers, dates of birth, or other fields where exact correspondence is required for compliance or security purposes.

 The fuzzy matching capability enables a balance between user experience and verification accuracy, allowing legitimate users with minor data variations to successfully complete identity verification while maintaining the integrity of the verification process.

-### Example: POST /oauth2/par request
+### Example PAR Request: POST /oauth2/par

 ```
 POST /oauth/par HTTP/1.1